Cohabiting Couples – Life Insurance

 Personal Protection

-Arranging the contract on a life of another basis will avoid any potential liability to Inheritance tax, but remember that is this case the policy owner must pay the premium.
+Arranging the contract on a “life of another” basis will avoid any potential liability to Inheritance tax, but remember that in this case, the policy owner must pay the premium.

 Family Protection